olanrewaju-M-Yusuf/cyberdefender/Character-encoding,-EOL-separators,-and-editor-features.md

-CyberChef v10 introduces a range of new features to the Input and Output panes.
+CyberChef v10 introduces a range of new features to the Input and Output panes:

  - Status bars, showing statistics and options related to the data
  - Character encoding selection to explicitly determine how Input data should be encoded and Output data decoded